Manhattan Bridge: Development

-Planning and construction

-Planning and initial work
+Planning and caissons

 The earliest plans for what became the Manhattan Bridge were designed by R. S. Buck.
 These plans called for a suspension bridge with carbon steel wire cables and a suspended stiffening truss, supported by a pair of towers with eight braced legs.
 This design would have consisted of a main span of 1470 ft and approaches of 725 ft each.
+In early 1901, the city government approved a motion to acquire land for a suspension tower in Brooklyn; the city shortly began soliciting bids for the tower's foundations.
+The contract for the Brooklyn suspension tower was awarded in May 1901.

-Construction on the foundations for the suspension towers had commenced by at least 1901.
-A plan for the suspension bridge was announced in 1903.
+The caisson under the tower on the Brooklyn side was installed in March 1902; workers excavated dirt for the foundations from within the caisson, a process that was completed in December 1902.
+Three workers had died while working on the Brooklyn-side tower's caisson.
+A plan for the bridge was announced in early 1903.
 Elevated and trolley routes would use the Manhattan Bridge, and there would be large balconies and enormous spaces within the towers' anchorages.
-By 1903, three workers had died while working on the Brooklyn-side tower's caisson.
+Work on the Manhattan caisson had commenced in January 1903; it was towed to position in July, and the caisson work was completed by January 1904.
+The foundations were completed in March 1904.
 A $10 million grant for the bridge's construction was granted in May 1904 with the expectation that work on the bridge would start later that year.

-The Municipal Art Commission raised objections to one of the bridge's plans in June 1904, which delayed the start of construction for the span.
+The Municipal Art Commission raised objections to one of the bridge's plans in June 1904, which delayed the start of construction.
 Another set of plans was unveiled that month by New York City Bridge Commissioner Gustav Lindenthal, in conjunction with Henry Hornbostel.
 The proposal also called for each of the suspension towers to be made of four columns, to be braced transversely and hinged to the bottom of the abutments longitudinally.
 The same span dimensions from Buck's plan were used because work on the masonry pier foundations had already begun.
 Additionally, the towers would have contained Modern French detail, while the anchorages would have been used for functions such as meeting halls.

-Lindenthal's plan was also rejected, over a dispute which revolved around whether his plan using eyebars was better than the more established practice of using wire cables.
-The MAC voted to use wire cables in the bridge in September 1904.
-Lindenthal was ultimately dismissed and a new design was commissioned from Leon Moisseiff.
-Lindenthal was also replaced by George Best as bridge commissioner.
-Hornbostel was replaced by Carrère and Hastings as architectural consultants.
-Because of this dispute, the plans for Manhattan Bridge are sometimes mistakenly attributed to Lindenthal.
-Other delays arose over the proposed placement of the bridge's termini on either side.
+Lindenthal's plan was also rejected due to a dispute over whether his plan, which used eyebars, was better than the more established practice of using wire cables.
+The Municipal Art Commission voted in September 1904 to use wire cables on the bridge.